datacamp-content-public/courses-preparing-for-statistics-interview-questions-in-r-ravshanbek-khodzhimatov/slides/chapter_1_dcd1c564e36d03c46623cade4aaaa5a5.md

 ```

 `@script`
 We have reviewed the assumptions and seen what if they fail.
+Machine Learning guys teach to ignore these assumptions and just do the loss function minimization, but they rely on big datasets and don't care much about conditional probabilities, which we, as statisticians, cannot ignore.